 While lash extensions are convenient and time-saving, they're not always easy to clean.
 At least, not if you're a lash extension newbie.
 Whether you applied makeup atop your extensions or you just feel that they're in need of some upkeep, cleaning them can easily result in tiny black filaments littering the bottom of the bathroom sink.
 That's not ideal, especially if it's long before the six-week mark (which is how long they'll last with proper care).
 So in order to keep your lashes in place and your money in your wallet, keep scrolling to learn how to properly clean lash extensions, according to experts.

-For anyone who might be new to the world of lash extensions, celebrity lash expert Clementina Richardson, founder of Envious Lashes, is here to explain everything, from top to bottom.
+For anyone who might be new to the world of lash extensions, Clementina Richardson is here to explain everything, from top to bottom.
 "Lash extensions are synthetic fibers that are attached to the natural lashes using a medical-grade adhesive," she says.
 "They come in many different sizes ranging from six millimeters to 18 millimeters.
 There are a few curl width options as well.
 With proper placement, lash extensions can make the eyes appear wider and more lifted.
 Some clients even say how it's a great way to look younger without going under the knife."

 Meet the Expert